-4th International Conference on Smart Learning Ecosystem and Regional Development – Project and design literacy as cornerstones of smart education
+5th International Conference on Smart Learning Ecosystem and Regional Development

 At the core, the adjective smart comprises terms like intelligent, purpose oriented, supportive, artful, clever and the like.
 Thus, smart does not necessarily includes the usage of technology (neither does it exclude technology!).

 Smart referred to learning ecosystems in ASLERD and SLERD contexts, thus, does not simply means “technology enhanced” (to include expert systems or AI).
-The smartness is a more complex multilayered construct related to the wellbeing of the players operating in the ecosystems, that hopefully are also in relation with the territory (see Declaration of Timisoara, the wikipedia page of ASLERD, the proceedings of the previous SLERD conferences published by Springer (Aveiro, Aalborg) and the special issues (N.16, N.17, N.20, N.27, N.31, N.35 and N.39 in preparation) devoted to SLERD by IxD&A journal).
+The smartness is a more complex multilayered construct related to the wellbeing of the players operating in the ecosystems, that hopefully are also in relation with the territory (see Declaration of Timisoara, the wikipedia page of ASLERD, the proceedings of the previous SLERD conferences published by Springer (Aveiro, Aalborg, Rome) and the special issues (N.16, N.17, N.20, N.27, N.31, N.35, N.39 and N.43 in preparation) devoted to SLERD by IxD&A journal).
 Smartness is affected by the improvement of any relevant aspects of the learning processes and ecosystem functioning, especially if connected with territorial development and social innovation.

 Technologies are mediators.
 Hopefully they should be included but they are not a “sine qua non”.